samjones00/docs/docs/_documentation/Templates-Single-Page-Apps..md

 when needed.
 See the [Parcel Template docs](https://github.com/NetCoreTemplates/parcel#development-workflow) for information on the available `dev`, `build`, `dtos` and `publish` npm scripts used to manage the Development workflow.

-Seamless Parcel integration is another example of the benefits of ServiceStack Templates layered approach and non-intrusive handlebars syntax which can be cleanly embedded in existing `.html` pages without interfering with static HTML analyzers like parcel and Webpack HTML plugins and their resulting HTML minification in optimized production builds - enabling simplified development workflows and integration that's not possible with Razor.
+Seamless Parcel integration is another example of the benefits of `#Script` layered approach and non-intrusive handlebars syntax which can be cleanly embedded in existing `.html` pages without interfering with static HTML analyzers like parcel and Webpack HTML plugins and their resulting HTML minification in optimized production builds - enabling simplified development workflows and integration that's not possible with Razor.